elliott-w/payload-plugin-switch-env/README.md

 pnpm i @elliott-w/payload-plugin-switch-env
 ```

+## Limitations

+Does not support database migrations.

-This plugin only works with:
+Only works with:

-- payload 3.x
+- payload 3.0.2 and higher
 - mongodb
 - any cloud storage adapter (does not support local file storage)